How to Find the Best Companies to Invest In

 Or you can take the approach we use in stock trading training at Online Trading Academy, and find ticker symbols that fit your goals for low-risk, high-potential trades in the stock market.

 In order to find good stocks to invest in, let’s start with value investing—a favorite of “buy and hold” investors as opposed to day traders.

 Warren Buffett and, before him, Benjamin Graham were experts at this strategy.

 They’d look for the best companies to invest in with strong management and a product you could understand combined with value—a stock price that was significantly below what it should be.

 In Graham’s day, and even in Buffet’s early years, this involved some good detective work because many corporate financial numbers weren’t readily available.

 Today, it’s a lot easier to find stock trading information via the Internet and new measurements have been created to define a company’s strength and performance.

-As an example, auto companies have recently made some value lists because they have a strong infrastructure, but their price has been beat down by market conditions.
+As an example, General Electric (ticker: GE) and Ford (ticker: F) have recently made some value lists because these two famous American companies have been beat down to a very low price by market and operational setbacks.

 Value investing—the Buffett/Graham approach—is as popular as ever, particularly in an aging bull market like today where stocks overall have gotten expensive.